muziejus/transverse/index.md

 Note: There’s a lot going on in these three examples, and the latter two I’ll save for a more detailed examination that makes up the bulk of this talk.
-But first, I want to finish up with our Königsberg dilemma, aiming to show what the drunken set of challenges demonstrates about how we think of space.
+But first, I want to finish up with our Königsberg dilemma, aiming to show what the drunken set of challenges demonstrates about space.

 ---